 What Is Needed To Maximize Net Metering Benefits?

 Leveraging net metering incentives to their fullest extent means much more than just adding solar.
 Fully leveraging the benefits of net metering comes when grid-tied homes use battery backup and highly efficient solar panels, which are properly installed for maximum PV ray absorption.

 Why Net Metering Requires Homes Stay Connected To the Grid

 Receiving net metering benefits requires having a grid-tied home.
 Off-grid homes don't have a way to put excess solar power on the grid or pull power from it.
 While off-grid homeowners can leverage solar power, they cannot benefit from net metering credits and saving.
 They can, however, fully own their power and still rely on battery backup.

 Why Having Battery Backup Matters With Net Metering

-If your utility company gives you less than a 1:1 credit (the 100% market rate price) for the solar energy you do not use and export back on to the grid, you will want to have a form of battery backup.
-Battery backup empowers solar homeowners by providing full control over their excess solar power generated from your panels at the standard market rate/price.
+If the utility company offers less than a 1:1 credit (the 100% market rate price) for the solar energy you export back onto the grid, you will want to have a form of battery backup.
+Battery backup empowers solar homeowners by providing full control over their excess solar power, including how much is stored and when it is used.

 Why Having Highly Efficient Solar Panels Matters With Net Metering

-If you have a highly efficient, monocrystalline set of solar panels, you can export more solar-generated power back on to the grid or store more for later use.
+If you have highly efficient, monocrystalline solar panels, you can export more solar-generated power back onto the grid or store more for later use.
 Homeowners who want to meet all their energy needs with a battery should look into a form of whole house battery backup, like the Tesla Powerwall.

 See What You Can Save With Solar